 Lasers

-Traditional gas lasers that many people are familiar with have almost been buried by the number of solid state (semiconductor) lasers now flooding the market.
-The prices of these are plummeting, and it isn't at all hard to extract free lasers from broken cd and dvd players.
+Traditional gas lasers that most are familiar with have almost been buried by the number of solid state (semiconductor) lasers now flooding the market.

 A typical laser pointer

-When people think of lasers, they think one of two ways; laser pointers, or big lasers that burn clean holes through steel.
-These are all correct, as they're all lasers.
-What's different is their power output.
-Laser optical power output is usually specified in watts (W) and milliwatts (mW).
+When people think of lasers, they think of one of two things - laser pointers or big lasers that burn clean holes through steel.

 Optical Power Output